Possible l-bfgs improvements

 I trying to debug it right now, using comparison with the older 4.6.5 results.
 While problem is not resolved, I suggest to turn L-BFGS Off in release version.

-#15 Updated by Mark Abraham 28 days ago
+#15 Updated by Mark Abraham almost 2 years ago

 David van der Spoel wrote: